Scraawl SocL Help Desk

 5. What is the difference between geo-coded, geo-profiled and geo-referenced posts?

-1. What advanced analytics does Scraawl offer?
+1. What advanced analytics does SocL offer?

 3. What is the Heat Map?

 Community Detection uses a graph-theoretic approach to partition the social interaction graph into communities based on the level of interaction between nodes (users and hashtags).
-Scraawl provides community statistics including the number of communities, average community size, and maximum community size.
+SocL provides community statistics including the number of communities, average community size, and maximum community size.
 Details of the top 10 communities and the most connected users/hashtags in these communities are shown.

-Sentiment Analysis uses a machine learning-based approach that scores each record based on textual and structural features and then classifies them as positive, negative, or neutral.
+Sentiment Analysis uses a machine learning-based approach that scores each record based on textual and structural features and then classifies each as positive, negative, or neutral.
 Classification accuracy is in the 75-80% range on average and may vary depending on the context of the conversations and on the language analyzed.
 Misclassifications can occur.
 Top posts representative of positive and negative sentiments are shown.
-Scraawl’s Sentiment Analysis works for 12 different languages (English, Turkish, Spanish, Russian, French, German, Italian, Polish, Portuguese, Indonesian, Tagalog, and Arabic).
+SocL’s Sentiment Analysis works for 12 different languages (English, Turkish, Spanish, Russian, French, German, Italian, Polish, Portuguese, Indonesian, Tagalog, and Arabic).

-7. How is Topic Modeling performed?
+7. How does Topic Modeling work?

 8. Why do I see 2-3 topics on some reports and more on others?